 The Platinum Edge offers bumped up earn rates for ‘major supermarkets’ and fuel purchases at 3 MR : $1 at supermarkets, and 2 MR : $1 for fuel.
 All other purchases, except utilities and the ATO are 1:1.
 The 3:2:1 rate is excellent for the everyday card user – Amex is universally accepted in supermarkets and petrol stations so it makes sense to utilise the bonus earn rates on offer by having it in your wallet.
 The ‘major’ supermarkets that Amex define for the Platinum Edge card bonus rate are:

 The Platinum card is a high risk, high return strategy in the world of accruing points.
-Yes, the large signup bonus and free flight from the bonus Platinum Reserve card will pretty much cover the value on the annual fee.
-Yes, there’s a heap of other benefits, and I’m sure almost everyone would get use of at least some of them.
-But… I just can’t stomach the high annual fee myself and am just not personally comfortable with a $900 p.a. card for my circumstances.
+The large signup bonus, $200 travel credit and free flight from the bonus Platinum Edge card will pretty much cover the value on the annual fee.

 Bonus Membership Rewards Earning Partners

 Membership Rewards often has some good bonus partners which you can direct your spend to gain some pretty lucrative extra points.
 The current bonus partner offers are up here.
 These are a great way to increase your points balance if you were looking at any of these products or services anyway.